OC/OVAG Veterinary Workshop

 2013 Update News:

-With only a month to go before our fifth annual Orangutan Conservancy/ Orangutan Veterinary Advisory Group (OC/OVAG) Workshop,we have just been notified that our workshop is the recipient a large grant from the SeaWorld & Busch Gardens Conservation Fund.
-The substantial grant will aid us enormously in realizing this year’s gathering of wildlife veterinarians in Bogor, Indonesia.
+For the fifth annual Orangutan Conservancy/ Orangutan Veterinary Advisory Group (OC/OVAG) Workshop, OC was the recipient of a large grant from the SeaWorld & Busch Gardens Conservation Fund.
+The substantial grant aided us immensely in realizing this year’s gathering of wildlife veterinarians in Bogor, Indonesia.

 “It is incredibly exciting to get a grant from the SeaWorld and Busch Gardens Conservation Fund,” explained Dr. Raffaella Commitante, board member of OC and the coordinator of the annual workshop.
 “When someone has the confidence in our work to give us funding, it is a very strong validation of the important work we have been doing with our OC/OVAG workshops.”